Awnings are a fine addition to any home or business.

 - Vinyl: This material is quite heavy, making it sturdy and waterproof but less breathable.

 - Wood: This material is sturdy and can create an elegant look, but it’s larger and more permanent than many other awning options.

 Canvas Awnings vs. Metal Awnings

 Canvas and metal awnings tend to cost about the same, with canvas awnings varying more depending on the type of fabric you select.
 As far as metal awnings go, aluminum ones are your best bet.
 They’re more environmentally friendly and are usually cheaper.
 In general, you should expect to pay between $5 and $9 per square foot, whatever kind you choose.

 The main difference between metal and canvas awnings is the visual appeal.
 Most people agree that canvas awnings are the most aesthetically appealing kind of awning.
-Canvas awnings have fabrics in a variety of colors, patterns, and awning styles.
-This allows you to better match your awning to your office design or the color scheme of your home.
+Canvas awnings have fabrics in a variety of colors, patterns and awning styles.
+This versatility allows you to better match your awning to your office design or the color scheme of your home.

 All awnings, whether fabric, metal, fixed or retractable, can add beauty and value to your home or business.
 As far as door awnings and small window awnings go, fixed awnings are ideal.